charnar/CinnaTel/README.md

 - Understand the functions and needs of hotel systems

 Our hotel database system consists of both the guest and staff side.
-For the staff side, we only focus on the Manager and Receptionist of the hotel.
+For the staff side, we will only focus on the Manager and Receptionist positions of the hotel.

 Function | HTML+CSS | PHP | MySQL |
 :------------ | :-------------| :-------------| :-------------